dhenryopen/FRC-2016/Development Tutorial for FRC - Part 1.md

 2. Log into the Ubuntu VM as the user _frc_.
 When prompted to run "VBOXADDITIONS_5.0.10_104061", click _Run_, then enter the password for the user _frc_.
 After the kernel has been rebuilt, press the _Enter_ key, then reboot Ubuntu

+3. After rebooting, log into Ubuntu.
+Resize the virtual machine's window to ensure that high-resolution display modes are now supported.

 ### Add the `terminal` application to the [Unity](https://unity.ubuntu.com/) desktop launcher

-The desktop launcher is the svertical list of program icons on the left side of the screen.
+The desktop launcher is the vertical menu of program icons on the left side of the screen.
 The uppermost program lets you search your computer and online sources.
 Click the icon, then type "terminal".
 Click and drag the `Terminal` application to the bottom of the desktop launcher, then double-click it to open a new terminal.
 You should see the following prompt:

 ```
 frc@frc-VirtualBox:~$